-4.4.
-Special warnings and precautions for use
+4.4 Special warnings and precautions for use

-Renal effects
+Renal Effects

-Proteinuria, detected by dipstick testing and mostly tubular in origin, has been observed in patients treated with higher doses of Crestor, in particular 40 mg, where it was transient or intermittent in most cases.
-Proteinuria has not been shown to be predictive of acute or progressive renal disease (see Undesirable effects).
+Proteinuria, detected by dipstick testing and mostly tubular in origin, has been observed in patients treated with higher doses of Rosuvastatin, in particular 40 mg, where it was transient or intermittent in most cases.
+Proteinuria has not been shown to be predictive of acute or progressive renal disease.
 The reporting rate for serious renal events in post-marketing use is higher at the 40 mg dose.
 An assessment of renal function should be considered during routine follow-up of patients treated with a dose of 40 mg.